-Average yields have continued to rise for multi-unit freehold blocks (MUFBs) but what exactly are they and how easy is it to finance them?
-Gareth Richards, Consultant Mortgage Broker explains.
+Average yields remain high for multi-unit freehold blocks (MUFBs), but what exactly are they and how easy is it to finance them?

 A multi-unit freehold block (MUFB) is defined as multiple, separate, independent residential units held under a single title.
 This means that no one unit is subject to a lease.
 Examples might include: